 - Ensure your family understands safe online and computer habits.

-- Look for the “S”.
-When shopping or banking online, always look to see that the site uses encryption to protect your information.
-Look for “https” at the beginning of the web address.
+- Look for the “S” when shopping or banking online.
+“Https” should be at the beginning of the web address.
 The “s” is for secure.
 Unencrypted sites begin with an http address.
 Additionally, make sure the https carries through on all pages, not just the sign-on page.

 - Secure Wireless Networks.
 A wireless network sends a signal through the air that allows it to connect to the Internet.
 If your home or business Wi-Fi is unsecured, it also allows any computer within range to access your wireless and potentially steal information from your computer.
 Criminals also can use your wireless to send spam or commit crimes that would be traced back to your account.
 Always encrypt your wireless.
 Generally, you must turn on this feature and create a password.